iterative/dvc.org/content/docs/command-reference/exp/run.md

   runs.

-- `--queue` - place this experiment at the end of a line for future execution, but don't actually run it yet.
+- `--queue` - place this experiment at the end of a line for future execution, but don't run it yet.
 Use `dvc queue start` to process the queue.

   > For checkpoint experiments, this implies `--reset` unless a `--rev` is
   > provided.